 Do you know the difference between ironing and pressing as you sew?
 Do you know the tools that are available to get the job done?
 Find the key information you need to avoid a homemade look and have professional, eye-catching results.

 Hand sewing is a great way to keep your hands busy and accomplish a project when you are on the go.
-You'll find tutorials on how to sew various hand stitches and projects to keep in your car or by your television chair in this index.
+You'll find tutorials on how to sew various hand stitches and projects to keep in your car or by your television chair at the link.

 Practice, experiment, and research!
 You can learn anything!